Call4Cloud | MMP-C | Autopilot | Device Preparation

-In this blog, I am going to show you how important MSA Tickets are.
-These tickets are of utmost importance when the device needs to perform authentication to a Microsoft Endpoint.
+In this blog, I will show you how important MSA Tickets are.
+These tickets are of utmost importance when the device needs to authenticate a Microsoft Endpoint.
 I will show you how I stumbled upon that registry location in which the X-device token is stored to fetch the Autopilot Profile

 1. Introduction

-In one of my previous blogs, I was showing you how the device was fetching its Autopilot profile.
+In one of my previous blogs, I showed you how the device fetched its Autopilot profile.

-An important part of that journey is probably the X-Device-Token.
-So let’s dive into the wonderful world of tokens and how I stumbled upon them.
+An essential part of that journey is probably the X-Device-Token.
+So, let’s dive into the beautiful world of tokens and how I stumbled upon them.

-This X-Device-Token is nothing more than a good old MSA Ticket.
-This MSA ticket AKA the Security token will be received from the Security Token Service (STS) after successful authentication.
+This X-Device token is nothing more than a good old MSA Ticket.
+After successful authentication, this MSA ticket, AKA the Security token, will be received from the Security Token Service (STS).
 This token will be used to authenticate itself to other endpoints, such as DDS.Microsoft.com.

 At the moment the device receives the Security Token, it will be temporarily stored/cached in the registry: Software\Microsoft\IdentityCRL\Immersive\Token AKA the IdentityStorage.
 We could notice the same flow when looking at the Wlidsvc.dll and the SaveIdentity function.

-When Autopilot kicks off it seems to look for that same registry location.
-As shown below the Autopilot.dll (GetMsaTicket function) is mentioning the same IdentityCRL
+When Autopilot kicks off, it seems to be looking for that same registry location.
+As shown below the Autopilot.dll (GetMsaTicket function) mentions the same IdentityCRL

 Taking a closer look at this registry key, we will notice that this registry key not only contains the Security Token that is used for fetching the Autopilot profile but also some other Security tokens.
 For each HostingApp (Service) it holds the corresponding Token